Tips for Styling Your Space with Plants & Pots

 3. Add a terrarium to your world.
 Easy to make and maintain, a terrarium in your home is not only a focal point, but it is also a world within your world.
 From simple to the more elaborate, terrariums offer a beautiful addition, and they need little attention.
-The soil and plants in a terrarium release moisture or vapor which is captured on the walls of the glass and trickles back into the soil, essentially watering itself.
+The soil and plants in a terrarium release moisture or vapor, which is captured on the glass walls and trickles back into the soil, essentially watering itself.
 Terrariums help reduce stress and anxiety and add some style to your home or office.
-We have terrarium kits available to do your own, or you can talk with one of our plant specialists who can help you craft a one-of-a-kind terrarium just for you.

 4. Add style with patterns and interesting materials.
 Containers and pots can add a wonderful addition to your style tool chest.
-Think about a ceramic glaze or geometric pattern, leather or terrazzo.
+Think about a ceramic glaze or geometric pattern, leather, or terrazzo.
 Add stripes or color block patterns.
-In every choice you make, think about how the very construction of the pot or container will add to your personal space.
-The Capra large Louise Planter uses color blocks to make a statement (left) while big, bold wide stripes do the work for the glazed ceramic pot from Bloomingville (center).
-And fresh in the marketplace is this beautiful Capra Terrazzo Banjo Planter, part of a larger collection from this Australian design firm.
+In every choice you make, think about how the pot or container's very construction will add to your personal space.

 6. Create an urban jungle.
-Plants that are vines or vine-like in their growth are great additions in hanging planters but also on a table or bench.
-Look for bushy, full plants that are hearty.
-Placing a wax hoya or a neon pothos in a daring pot at place sure to get attention will add an element of the jungle to your space.
+Plants that are vines or vine-like in their growth are great additions in hanging planters and a table or bench.
+Look for bushy, full plants that are hearty from our plants, unpotted collection paired with a stylish pot will add an element of the jungle to your space.
 They are also easy to maintain and simple to prune back when they have overgrown their home.
 The variegated pothos on the left is a hearty vine that grows rapidly and requires little care.
 The bright green color of the neon pothos gives it its name.
 A vibrant, modern-looking plant shown here in a terrazzo pot.
-Or if contemporary is your look and feel, the grey ceramic cylinder is ideal.
+Or, if contemporary is your look and feel, the grey ceramic cylinder is ideal.